kfkogasa/PancakeClicker/README.txt

 Profile page displays username, email, and current top score Added Privacy Disclosure to Register Page
-Edited home page to display links based on whether or not logged in
+Edited home page to display links based on whether or not logged in TopScore Collection in database now works with playGame, separated script from HTML file

 ------------------